 3. Go rich at night

 Night is a time for your skin to rejuvenate, and is the perfect time for some intensive care.
 Opt for richer, creamier lip butter at night so that it has about 8 hours to work.
 This way, by morning, you wake up with super soft and nourished lips.
 Of course, this doesn’t mean you skip the SPF!
-Use a hydtaing lip balm like the one from Burt’s Bee or
+Use a hydrating lip balm like the one from Burt’s Bee or from Burst of Happyness.

 4. Skip the makeup